michaelandrefraniatte/michaelandrefraniatte/README.md

 It's normal, I own the entire intellectual properties, and I decide of my copyrights.
 If you obtained my works you have to delete it or pay me at month for using it at month.
 Nobody has any rights to steal my works again and again, I need my dues a few.
 In other terms, my works are copyrighted, even published publicly.

+If you are not agree, you have to pay the maximum to my editor for the copyright infringements.

 This is the link to become a sponsor: https://github.com/sponsors/michaelandrefraniatte.

 This is my e-mail address for contact me: michael.franiatte@gmail.com.